Malwarehunts/Malchain/README.md

 ## Contributing

 MalChain is open for contributions!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 We welcome:
 - Malware case studies